nils-werner/owm-display/README.md

 Weather Display
 ===============

 This page is a small, HTML- and JS-only, website to show basic weather information for a sailing spot in southern germany.

+The API key must be provided using the URL hash, like

+    index.html#!abcdef

-When using this site for any other spot, please edit the settings `position` and `apikey` in the file `js/loader.js`:
+When using this site for any other spot, please edit the settings `position` in the file `js/loader.js`:

     position = "49.106389,10.987222";
-    apikey = "your-api-key";

 Then open the file in your browser.